fabiolb/fabio/docs/content/ref/proxy.addr.md

   http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt

 * `pxytimeout`: Sets PROXY protocol header read timeout as a duration (e.g. '250ms').
-  This defaults to 250ms if not set when 'pxyproto' is enabled.
+  This defaults to 250ms if not set when `pxyproto` is enabled.
+* `refresh`: Sets the refresh interval to check the route table for updates.
+Used when `tcp-dynamic` is enabled.
 #### TLS options

 * `tlsmin`: Sets the minimum TLS version for the handshake.
 This value